xoxzo/blog.xoxzo.com/content/Tutorials/setting-up-my-voicemail-en.md

 But for this exercise, we're only interested to store incoming voice calls to our voicemail, so there is only a simple need to host this text somewhere without any fancy logic.

 Some of us at Xoxzo use Github Gists for this.
 Signing up for an account at github.com is free and it's a quick way to put text files online for an `action_url`.
-At a later step, you'll cconfigure the `action_url` with some text.
+At a later step, you'll configure the `action_url` with some text.
 That text will be the content of the gist.
 You can save the gist and view it as plain text by clicking the **raw** button.
 You can find it on the right side while viewing your gist.
 While viewing the raw gist, take not of its URL.
 This will be the URL of your `action_url`.